channyeintun/chan/enhancement.md

 ## Decision

 - Treat VS Code Copilot Chat as a source of patterns, not a parity target.
+- For file tools, the goal is to be more robust than VS Code Copilot Chat where possible, and intentionally narrower where strict local safety is the better tradeoff.
-- The best imports for `gocode` are safer file-edit semantics and tighter subagent lifecycle plumbing.
+- The best imports for `gocode` are patch-grade editing, classified edit recovery, binary-aware reads, risk-tiered write safety, post-edit diagnostics, and tighter subagent lifecycle plumbing.
 - Do not start implementation from this document without picking one narrower slice first.